-Each Fund is a series of Investment Managers Series Trust II.
-Shares of each Fund are listed on the following exchanges (each an "Exchange"):
+Tradr 2X Long CEP Daily ETF (Ticker: XXIX) Each Fund is a series of Investment Managers Series Trust II.
+Shares of each Fund are listed and traded on the Cboe Exchange (the "Exchange").

 Shares of each Fund trade on their respective exchange at market prices that may be below, at or above a Fund's net asset value.
 The Funds seek daily long leveraged investment results and are intended to be used as short-term trading vehicles.
 Each Fund attempts to provide daily investment results that correspond to the respective long leveraged multiple of the performance of an underlying security ("Underlying Security") and are collectively referred to as the "Funds."